nens/threedi-docs/source/b_rainfall.rst

 The options for rain:

 1. **Radar-based rain** - Based on the radar rain images, temporally and spatially varying rain information is available.
-The Dutch `Nationale Regenradar <https://nationaleregenradar.nl/>`_is available for all Dutch applications.
+The Dutch `Nationale Regenradar <https://nationaleregenradar.nl/>`_ is available for all Dutch applications.
 On request, the information from other radars can be made available to 3Di as well.

 #. **Design rain** - Time varying rain intensity can be used globally during a computation.
 The so-called design rain events are time series, which are traditionally used to test the functioning of a sewer system in the Netherlands.
 These originate from `RIONED <https://www.riool.net/neerslaggebeurtenissen-1>`_.
 However, all time-series from Lizard can directly be coupled to a 3Di simulation.